9 Popular Items You Should Skip at the Grocery Store to Save Money

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-The next time you head to the supermarket, cut the cost of groceries by dropping these items off your list.
+So the next time you head to the supermarket, save money on groceries by dropping these items off your list.
+You just shouldn't be spending your money on them.

 Brand-name products